Conti (ransomware): Membership and structure

 The most senior member is known by the aliases Stern or Demon and acts as CEO.
 Another member known as Mango acts as a general manager and frequently communicates with Stern.
 Mango told Stern in one message that there were 62 people in the main team.
 The numbers involved fluctuate, reaching as high as 100.
 Because of constant turnover in members, the group recruits constantly from legitimate job recruitment sites and hacker sites.
 Ordinary programmers earn around $1500 to $2000 per month, and members negotiating ransom payments can take a share of the profits.
 In April 2021 one member claimed to have an unnamed journalist who took a 5% share of ransomware payments by pressuring victims to pay up.

 In May 2022, the United States government offered a reward of up to $15 million for information on the group: $10 million for the identity or location of its leaders, and $5 million for information leading to the arrest of anyone conspiring with it.

 Affected Industries and Countries

 Conti ransomware attacks have been detected across the globe, with the United States experiencing the highest number of attack attempts from January 1 to November 12, 2021, surpassing one million attempts.
 The Netherlands and Taiwan were ranked second and third, respectively.
 The retail industry has been the primary target of Conti attacks, followed by insurance, manufacturing, and telecommunications sectors.
 Healthcare, which was targeted in high-profile attacks by the Conti group, ranks sixth on the list of affected industries.

 History

 Origin

-Conti is often considered as the successor to Ryuk ransomware.
+Conti first appeared in late 2019, its roots are deeply tied to the TrickBot ecosystem and the Ryuk ransomware.
+Security analysts identify Conti as a technical evolution of Ryuk, maintaining similar obfuscation techniques but introducing a faster, multi-threaded encryption engine.